joker-b/AnimTaskMgr/README.md

 The task manager cannot stop you from doing bad things.
 So if your animation function contains long processes, well -- refactor them!
 It's up to you to ensure that inidividual tasks can execute in reasonable amounts of time -- I recommend chunks of 6ms or less.
 This will give `requestAnimationFrame()` space to do its work.

-Consider this alternative to teh example, where we want to let the object builder go as fast as it can (but no faster):
+Consider this alternative to the example, where we want to let the object builder go as fast as it can (but no faster):

 	var objCount = 0;
 	function addObjs(TimeNow,RelativeTime,SinceLastFrameTime,SinceStartTime,Count) {